Jessie Louisa Rickard: Later life

 Illness and publishing difficulties due to the war brought an end to her industrious output.
-She came to live at Lower Montenotte in Cork city in 1948 where she wrote her last novel.
+She moved to Lower Montenotte in Cork city in 1948 where she wrote her last novel.
 She made her charming house a salon to which it was always delightful to be invited.
 It attracted a wide range of interesting people.
 Mrs. Rickard was a witty woman and a delightful hostess; kind to the young; invariably hospitable; a vivid personality.
 She was a close friend of Lady Hazel Lavery (1880–1935) who was the subject of her novel A Bird of Strange Plumage (1927).
-A debiliterating stroke in the nineteen-fifties left her paralysed on one side and she taught herself to write with her left hand, with characteristic courage.
-In her later years, she lived in the Montenotte home of Denis Gwynn whose wife was a daughter of Lady Lavery by her first marriage.
+A debilitating stroke in the nineteen-fifties left her paralysed on one side and she taught herself to write with her left hand, with characteristic courage.
+In her later years, she lived in the Montenotte home of Alice and Denis Gwynn.
+Alice (née Trudeau) was Lady Lavery's daughter by her first marriage, and granddaughter of tuberculosis pioneer Edward Livingston Trudeau.

 She died on 28 January 1963 at the age of 86 and is buried in Rathcooney Cemetery, Greater Cork.